What is a Cardiac Event Monitor?

 The choice of the right monitor for your child will depend on how long their symptoms last

 When someone's symptoms are very brief (seconds or 1-2 minutes) there is a kind that can be worn at all times called "Looping".
+This will record about 45 seconds before and after an event.

 When symptoms are longer lasting (several minutes) we have a different kind that is applied to the chest during symptoms only called "Non-Looping".
+This one will only record once you apply it to your chest.
+It sotres about 30 seconds of recording.

 What is expected on the day of my Event monitor?

 There will be a $50 deposit (regardless of your insurance) that can be given by cash, check or credit card.
-The deposit will NOT be processed unless the Holter is not returned on time or is damaged.
+The deposit will NOT be processed unless the monitor is not returned on time or is damaged.

 Your child must be accompanied by a parent / guardian unless they are over 18 years old.
 Otherwise we will have to reschedule.